MoritzR/fints2ledger/README.md

 pip install fints2ledger
 ```

-Create a `config.yml` file with the following contents and replace values in the fints category:
+Create config file at `~/.config/fints2ledger/config.yml` file with the following contents and replace values in the fints category:
 (This file will also be automatically created if missing)
 ```
 fints: